 Copilot is the AI/Machine Learning group within Xaxis.
 As the Lead Data Visualization Designer, I work to translate AI algorithms into visual forms, building bespoke visualizations that help machine communicates with people.

 Data visualization is an art form as much as it is a visual tool.
-Despite protest from some within the data visualization community, visualizations' aesthetic qualities are undeniable.
+Despite protest from some within the data visualization community, data visualization's aesthetic qualities is undeniable.

-Since inception, beautiful visualizations have been coveted as objects of art.
-And in a way, it is the precursor to computer generated art, where data, numbers, and formulas inform shapes and colors.
+Since the begining, beautiful visualizations have been coveted as objects of art.
+It is in many ways the precursor to computer generated art, where data, numbers, and formulas inform shapes and colors.

 Practitioners of data visualization should consider artfulness in their work.
 Being artful doesn't diminish the value of a visualization, but instead allow it to transcend the data and captivate the spirit.

 At the heart of a visualization is the data.
-The source of truth.
-Knowledge waiting to be discovered.
+The source of truth and knowledge.